 8. Plenty of Photo Ops

-With the rows of artist booths, exciting performances, the stunning bridges and scenic riverfront, the entire Columbus Arts Festival is one big photo op!
+With rows of artist booths, exciting performances, public art, stunning bridges and the scenic riverfront, the entire Columbus Arts Festival is one big photo op!
 For the best photo at the Fest, head to the giant selfie frame on the west side of the Scioto near the Rich Street Bridge to snap a photo with the city’s skyline as a backdrop.

 Learn more and plan your visit at ColumbusArtsFestival.org, and follow Columbus Arts Festival on Facebook or @columbusartsfest on Instagram.